-We don't even sell it in our store let alone give such a poor food to our family.
+We don't even sell it in our store and we sell hundreds of thousands of dollars in pet food.
+We would never give such a poor food to our family.
+It would be like raising children on hot dogs alone.
 These majestic animals need proper nutrition and you won't find it in a grocery store.
 Know your food because genetics and nutrition are the foundation of a healthy family member.

-I always ask them what they do for a living?
+I always ask the breeder "what they do for a living"?

 Find out how the puppies are raised from birth.
 We stay with our puppies 24/7 until they are weaned.
-We help them get out of their placenta, we are with them constantly and when you walk up to one of our pups they will great you and wag their tail because all they know is that humans will love them, scratch them, play with them and give them great food.
-The result of this constant positive interaction will result in a nice temperament the rest of it's life.
+We help them get out of their placenta, we are with them constantly and when you walk up to one of our pups they will greet you and wag their tail because all they know is that humans will love them, scratch them, play with them and give them great food.
+The result of this constant positive interaction produces a nice temperament the rest of it's life.

 Next, ask them if they have a waiting list.
 Most have trouble "getting rid" of their puppies.
-The best time to get an English Mastiff is between 6-8 weeks.
+The best time to get an English Mastiff is between 7-8 weeks.
+Google "imprinting with your puppy".
 Unless they are in a training program, that is the best time to imprint with your new family member.

 Do they have a health guarantee?
 We have a two year guarantee for any genetic defects.
-We don't need it because we have no health problems but some will give a guarantee but will they be around when you need them.
+We will replace the pup.
+We don't need it because we have no health problems but it gives the new owner a comfort level.
+Some will give a guarantee but will they be around when you need them?
 Most breeders come and go.
 They are in it for the wrong reasons.